MALABA

 traditions, certain factors pertaining to the practice were nearly

-universal.
-She found that the marriage of a girl child is almost
+found that the marriage of a girl child is almost always arranged by

-marriage is immediately consummated and the girl made to start
+consummated and the girl made to start bearing children immediately.

 A